The government is urging all business owners to sign up to the new Kickstart Scheme to help young, unemployed people get back to work

 After everything has been approved your placement will be advertised via a new Kickstart portal and you will receive applications from Kickstart candidates.
 Next you can conduct interviews, review applications and choose who to employ.

-If your company or group does not meet the requirements, your application will be unsuccessful, but you may apply again.
+If your company does not meet the requirements your application will be unsuccessful, but you can always apply again.

 Where to look for help